 Chunky or Fine Cuts of Tomatoes?

-This really is a personal preference of tomato salsas – I love the bold bursting flavors of keeping tomatoes, peppers, and onions diced so you get a really thick flavor, but cutting down to tiny bits is also very popular and common.
+This really is a personal preference for tomato salsas: I love the bold, bursting flavors of keeping tomatoes, peppers, and onions diced so you get a really thick flavor, but cutting them down to tiny bits is also very popular and common.

 Pico?
 Salsa?
 Salsa Fresca??

-Make Pico De Gallo ahead of time for Best Flavor!
+Make Pico De Gallo ahead of time for the best flavor!

-You can most definitely serve this one immediately but salsas and pico’s, (actually pretty much all dips) taste better cold and with a bit of time to mold the flavors together.
-When ingredients have time to marinate and sit, they become more of a medley of flavors versus individual ones.
+You can most definitely serve this one immediately, but salsas and picos (actually, pretty much all dips) taste better cold and with a bit of time to mold the flavors together.
+When ingredients have time to marinate and sit, they become more of a medley of flavors than individual ones.